Runsolar/motodriver/README.md

 Motor motorN;
 ```

-The class which responsible for the all control logic of the object of the **Motor** class is called **MotoDriver**
+The class which responsible for the all control logic of the objects of the **Motor** class is called **MotoDriver**
-Therefore, at the second step you should to declarate the **MotoDriver** class object and to create a class template collection of the motor(s).
+Therefore, at the second step you should to declarate the **MotoDriver** class object and to create a class template collection of the motors.
 Also we recommend to declare it out of the setup and loop functions in your sketch.
 ```
 For ex.